redox-os/book/src/porting-applications.md

 ### Packaging Behavior

-Cookbook downloads the recipe sources on the `source` folder (`recipe-name/source`), copies the contents of this folder to the `build` folder (`recipe-name/target/$TARGET/build`), builds the sources and moves the binaries to the `stage` folder (`recipe-name/target/$TARGET/stage`).
+Cookbook downloads the recipe sources on the `source` directory (`recipe-name/source`), copies the contents of this directory to the `build` directory (`recipe-name/target/$TARGET/build`), builds the sources and moves the binaries to the `stage` directory (`recipe-name/target/$TARGET/stage`).

-If your recipe has library dependencies, it will copy the library source and linker objects to the `sysroot` folder to be used by the `build` folder.
+If your recipe has library dependencies, it will copy the library source and linker objects to the `sysroot` directory to be used by the `build` directory.

 - Moving the application files to the Redox filesystem